johnbrumley/desma158/syllabus.md

 #### ATTENDANCE

 Please come to class on time at **2:00pm**.
 If you are more than 15 minutes late, you will be marked as late.
-Three late marks results in an unexcused absence.
-Any disputes should be discussed with the TA within two weeks.
+Three late marks results in an unexcused absence. **Any disputes should be discussed with the TA within two weeks.**

-If you must miss class, email the TA prior to the class.
+**If you must miss class, email the TA prior to the class.**
 Absences will not be excused after the fact except in extreme circumstances.
 You get **one** unexcused absence without it affecting your grade.
 Each unexcused absence after that will result in one full letter grade deduction from your participation / attendance score.

 #### APPROPRIATION, FAIR USE, AND GENERATED CONTENT

-Because the aim of the course is to explore the techniques and processes for using game engines, it is perfectly acceptable to use assets that you did not create yourself for developing early stage prototypes and testing mechanics. **However**, you should strive to develop your own assets for your project submissions, but if major portions of the project have been borrowed or generated, particularly audio, visual, and textual content, please discuss with us ahead of time.
+You should strive to develop your own assets for your project submissions.
+If major portions of your project have been borrowed or generated, particularly audio, visual, and textual content, they must be conceptually significant to your project and you should be able to justify their inclusion.
+While developing early stage prototypes and testing mechanics, it is perfectly acceptable to use placeholder assets.
 ## Resources

 ### Required and Recommended Tools: